percona/pmm/source/install/aws.rst

 .. figure:: ../.res/graphics/png/aws-marketplace.pmm.home-page.2.png

-   As soon as you select your region, you can choose the EC2 instance in it and see its price. |pmm| comes for no cost, you may only need to pay for the infrastructure provided by |amazon|.
+   As soon as you select your region, you can choose the EC2 instance in it and see its price.
+PMM comes for no cost, you may only need to pay for the infrastructure provided by Amazon.

 .. note::

-   Disk space consumed by |pmm-server| depends on the number of hosts under monitoring.
+   Disk space consumed by PMM Server depends on the number of hosts under monitoring.
 Each environment will be unique, however consider modeling your data consumption based on `PMM Demo <https://pmmdemo.percona.com/>`_ web site, which consumes ~230MB/host/day, or ~6.9GB/host at the default 30 day retention period.
 See `this blog post <https://www.percona.com/blog/2017/05/04/how-much-disk-space-should-i-allocate-for-percona-monitoring-and-management/>`_ for more details.

-* Clicking the |gui.continue-to-subscribe| button will proceed to the terms and conditions page.
+* Clicking the *Continue to Subscribe* button will proceed to the terms and conditions page.
-* Clicking |gui.continue-to-configuration| there will bring a new page to start setting up your instance.
+* Clicking *Continue to Configuration* there will bring a new page to start setting up your instance.
 You will be able to re-check the PMM Server version and the region.
-When done, continue to the launch options by clicking
+When done, continue to the launch options by clicking *Continue to Launch*.
-  |gui.continue-to-launch|.

 .. figure:: ../.res/graphics/png/aws-marketplace.pmm.launch-on-ec2.1-click-launch.0.png